 1 – Efficiency of Heating System

 As we mentioned before, the way a furnace heats your home is very different from a heat pump.
-Because a furnace must generate heat, while a heat pump can simply transfer heat, pumps tend to be more efficient than furnaces.
-Under optimal conditions, a heat pump can transfer 300% more energy than it uses, whereas a highly efficient gas furnace can generate about 95% more energy than it requires to fire up.
-That’s because heat pumps are powered by electricity, which can significantly reduce your monthly expenses.
-Though some types of furnaces are electric, they use exponentially more energy to create original heat.
+Because a furnace must generate heat, while a heat pump can simply transfer heat.
+Heat pumps tend to be more efficient than furnaces.

 2 – Comfortability of Heating System

 Generally speaking, a heat pump doesn’t produce as much heat as a furnace, rather it blows on the cooler side.
-While this system is efficient in heating your home, it can lead to hotter and drier air, which is less than ideal for people with asthma, allergies, and dry skin.
+While a gas system is efficient in heating your home, it can lead to hotter and drier air, which is less than ideal for people with asthma, allergies, and dry skin.
 Though some prefer it, others opt for more humid air that a heat pump circulates.
-Another consideration is the presence of the heating system itself.
-Furnaces that are typically installed in a basement area indoors, and make little to no sounds while operating.
-This is especially helpful to know when your furnace is having mechanical problems as you would hear clanking noises.
-On the other hand, heat pumps tend to produce more sounds while operating as it is circulating the air from outside to inside.
-The advantage of that is that they are installed outdoors.
-They require less space and there only needs to be a two-foot clearance around the unit.

 3 – Lifespan of Heating System